storybookjs/solidjs/CONTRIBUTING.md

 ## Testing

 The example application can be used to test the framework.

-There is `yarn storybook` for testing Storybook and `yarn dev` for testing the app.
+It has `yarn storybook` for testing Storybook and `yarn dev` for testing the app.

 For testing with external projects that use Yarn, the framework and renderer can be linked locally.